Sampler-free gravitational wave inference using matrix multiplication: Summary of this work

 where $\thetaint$ are the intrinsic parameters (which set the waveforms themselves), $\thetaext$ are the extrinsic parameters (which set the projection of the waveforms only to detector data), and $\phiref$ is the reference orbital phase, $d_L$ is the (luminosity) distance.
 The details of the parameters and the components will explained in the body of the text.\footnote{The summation over azimuthal modes, polarizations and detectors are omitted here.
 They are included in the body of the text.}

-Naively, the priors set parameter ranges too wide to cover properly with reasonable amount of samples.
-We therefore use the data to narrow the ranges: \begin{enumerate} \item The pipeline trigger itself carries a rough estimate for the chirp-mass, limiting the intrinsic-parameter samples to one particular pre-computed bank of waveforms. \item Given the data, we include or exclude each of the $N_{\rm int.}$ intrinsic waveforms from the bank according to their likelihood, incoherently maximized across detectors, eventually keeping $N_{\rm int.}'$. \item Given a random selection of intrinsic samples, we employ an adaptive importance sampling method \cite{roulet2024extrinsic} to draw extrinsic parameters that are consistent with the arrival times at the different detectors. \end{enumerate} After the phase space narrowing stage, the parameter space is represented by the Cartesian product of the three selected sets:
+Traditional matched-filtering pipelines (e.g. cite \cite{Allen2012, Usman2016, Messick2017, Venumadhav2019}) search for candidate signals by performing matched filtering (cross-correlation) of the detector strain against a bank of template waveforms.
+Times at which a particular template yields a large signal-to-noise (SNR) value are reported as triggers.
+Given such a trigger, the goal of this work is to evaluate the likelihood with sufficient density across the entire parameter space.
+Naively, the prior ranges are too wide to be covered with a reasonable number of samples.
+We therefore narrow the parameter space using the following steps: \begin{enumerate} \item The pipeline trigger provides a rough estimate of the chirp mass, which lets us restrict the intrinsic samples to the corresponding pre-computed set of waveforms (see Sec.~\ref{subsec:intrinsic_samples}).
+For example, while the full parameter space may cover chirp masses from $3$ to $300\,{\rm M}_\odot$, a trigger of a template with chirp mass near $25\,{\rm M}_\odot$ allows us to focus on the much narrower range around $20$–$30\,{\rm M}_\odot$. \item Given the data, we include or exclude each of the $N_{\rm int.}$ intrinsic waveforms according to a likelihood maximized \emph{incoherently} across detectors (i.e., the maximization over $\theta_{\rm ext}$, $\phi_{\rm ref}$, and $d_L$ is done per detector, without cross-detector consistency).
+This pre-selection retains $N_{\rm int.}'$ intrinsic samples (Sec.~\ref{subsec:preselection}). \item Given a random selection of intrinsic samples, we employ an adaptive importance sampling method \cite{roulet2024extrinsic} to draw extrinsic parameters that are consistent with the arrival times at the different detectors. \end{enumerate} After the phase space narrowing stage, the parameter space is represented by the Cartesian product of the three selected sets:

 The luminosity-distance $d_L$ will be marginalized over.
-Once the components for each point are calculated ($A_{ix} = A_f\big(\thetaint^{(i)}\big)$, $B_{ef} = B_f\big(\thetaext^{(e)}\big)$,and $C_{of} = C_f\big(\phiref^{(o)}\big)$), the distance-marginalized likelihood $\overline{\mathcal{L}}$ \textit{at all possible combinations} can be evaluated through a series of matrix multiplications, and a distance marginalization function~$F$:
+Once the components for each point are calculated ($A_{if} = A_f\big(\thetaint^{(i)}\big)$, $B_{ef} = B_f\big(\thetaext^{(e)}\big)$,and $C_{of} = C_f\big(\phiref^{(o)}\big)$), the distance-marginalized likelihood $\overline{\mathcal{L}}$ \textit{at all possible combinations} can be evaluated through a series of matrix multiplications, and a distance marginalization function~$F$:

 Matrix operations are far more efficient than serialized computations both due to algorithmic and implementation considerations.
 The distance-marginalized likelihoods can then be averaged to evaluate the Bayesian evidence (Bayes factor):